 severe stomach pain, diarrhea that is watery or bloody (even if it occurs months after your last dose);

-confusion, agitation, hallucinations (seeing or hearing things that aren't real), extreme fear;
+confusion, agitation, hallucinations (seeing or hearing things that are not real), extreme fear;

-warmth, redness, bleeding, a lump, or skin changes where the medicine was injected;
+pain, swelling, warmth, redness, bruising, bleeding, or a lump where the medicine was injected;

 urination problems; or

-signs of a new infection--fever, chills, mouth sores, warmth or redness under your skin, vaginal itching or discharge.
+signs of a new infection--fever, chills, mouth sores, vaginal itching or discharge.

 itching, sweating, allergic reaction;